polterguy/polterguy.github.io/csharp/index.md

 ## Modularity and IoC/Dependency Injection

-This makes your final solution extremely modular in its design, and you can even reuse controllers across multiple web apps if you wish.
+The above makes your final solution extremely modular in its design, and you can even reuse controllers across multiple web apps if you wish.
 If you wish to separate the implementation and using interfaces, dependency injection, and service implementations for your module - You can have a look at how the _"magic.io"_ project(s) are wired together.
 The important